 This guide will help you overcome your fear of traveling so you can experience exciting trips together.

 Experts agree on two things.
 First, focusing on fears and trauma can actually heighten anxiety.
 And second, a good way to overcome any fear is through repeated exposure in successful situations.
 This is known as desensitization and conditioning.

 So focusing on the feeling of anxiety and avoiding travel can actually heighten the fear of traveling.
 On the other hand, following these tips and heading out on a family trip will reduce your fear of family vacations.

 So I say, travel with your family more!
 Use these tools to increase your strength and confidence in traveling together.

-You can successfully used tools to manage anxiety in the different fears associated with family vacations with the following tools and tips.
+You can successfully manage anxiety and the different fears associated with family vacations with the following tools and tips.
 Make sure to practice and become successful at these methods before you leave home.

-Confront irrational thoughts and correct them
+2. Confront irrational thoughts and correct them

 Dwelling on disastrous results and anxious thoughts only increases our fears and can lead to phobias.
 Counteract this cycle buy creating mental scenes of calm and positive situations.